les-tontons-crafters/xtrem-tdd-money-kata/docs/concepts.md

 * Each new test flexes the system in new and previously untested ways
 * Over time : the tests suite guards us against regression failures
+* Fast feedback loop : we constantly have a fast feedback on the system's state

 ![Confidence](img/confidence.png)